MarkMichon1/BitGlitter-Python/README.md

 `write()` is the function that inputs files and turns them into a BitGlitter stream.
 There are quite a few arguments to customize the stream, but there is only one required argument.
 Everything else has defaults.

-`input_path` defines what file or folder you wish to embed in the stream.
-It must be an absolute path.
+`input_path` is an absolute path pointing to the file or directory you'd like convert into a stream.

-`preset_nickname` allows you to use a saved assortment of `write` arguments with a `str` nickname for easy switching between preferred configs.
-Learn more below in the **Preset Configuration** section.
+`preset_nickname=None` takes in a string name for a preset.
+Learn more below in **Preset Functions**.

-`stream_name=''` **Required** argument to name your stream, which will be printed out on the screen of whoever reads the file, along with other stream data.
-TODO: 150 char max
+`stream_name=''` **required** argument to name your stream, which will be encoded into the metadata of the stream when read.
+150 character limit.

 `stream_description=''` serves as a text field to optionally put a description for the stream.
+No character limit.

-`output_directory=False` is where you can optionally define the path of where the created media is outputted.
-By default, media is saved where the python file is ran.
-The folder path must already exist if used.
+`output_directory=None` is a string for the absolute path of an existing directory you'd like the stream to output to.is where you can optionally define the path of where the created media is outputted.
+By default, the stream outputs in a "Render Output" folder within the library's directory.

-`output_mode='video'` is where you define how you wish the stream to output, whether as an .mp4 video, or a series of .png images.
-The only two valid arguments are `'image'` and `'video'`.
+`output_mode='video'` controls the type of output you will have created.
+Your two choices are `'video'`, or `'image'`.
+Video outputs a single .mp4 file, whereas image output returns all of the frames.

-`stream_name_file_output=False` Contols if outputted files will use the stream's SHA-256 as a name, or the provided name for the stream.
-By default, it uses the SHA-256, a 64 character hex 'thumbprint' of the stream.
+`stream_name_file_output=False` controls if outputted files will use the stream's SHA-256 hash as a name, or the provided name (`stream_name`) for the stream.
+By default, it uses the SHA-256, a 64 character hexadecimal 'fingerprint' of the stream.

 `max_cpu_cores=0` determines how many CPU cores you'd like to use when rendering frames.
 0 is default, which is maximum.